BroadbandForum/usp/specification/security/readme.md

 **R-SEC.10** - If an Agent allows Controllers to provide self-signed certificates, the Agent MUST have a means of allowing an external entity to change the Role of each such Controller.

-**R-SEC.11** - If an Agent allows Controllers to provide self-signed certificates, the Agent MUST have a means of allowing an external entity to Role to each such Controller.

 Controller policy related to trust of Agent self-signed certificates is left to the Controller.
 Controllers may be designed to refuse self-signed certificates (thereby refusing to control the Agent), they may have a means of allowing a person to approve controlling the Agent via the Controller, or they may automatically accept the Agent.

-**R-SEC.12** - An Endpoint that accepts self-signed certificates MUST maintain the association of accepted certificate public keys and Endpoint IDs.
+**R-SEC.11** - An Endpoint that accepts self-signed certificates MUST maintain the association of accepted certificate public keys and Endpoint IDs.

+### Agent certificates

+**R-SEC.12** - Support for Controller authentication of Agents using certificates signed by an appropriate CA chain is OPTIONAL for both Agents and Controllers.
+When certificates are used to authenticate the Agent to a Controller, the subjectaltName MUST contain either:

+* the URN form of the Agent Endpoint ID with a type uniformResourceIdentifier attribute.
+* the URN form of an Endpoint ID with a type uniformResourceIdentifier attribute, and with wildcards such that all Agent Endpoint IDs covered by the certificate fall within the wildcarded Endpoint ID.

+**R-SEC.13** - If Certificates with wild-carded Endpoint IDs are used, the Controller SHOULD additionally authenticate the Agent using TBD to establish the identity of a specific Agent.

+**R-SEC-14** - If the Agent does not have a CA-issued cetificate, it MUST support use of a self-signed certificate.
+See requirements for Endpoints using [self-signed certificates](#self-signed-certificates).

 ## Challenge Strings

 It is possible for the Agent to allow an external entity to change a Controller Role by means of a Challenge string.
 This Challenge string can take various forms, including having a user supply a passphrase or a PIN.
 Such a string could be printed on the Agent packaging, or supplied by means of a SMS to a phone number associated with the user account.
 These Challenge strings can be done using USP operations.
 Independent of how challenges are accomplished, following are some basic requirements related to Challenge strings.

-**R-SEC.13** - The Agent MAY have factory-default Challenge string(s) in its configuration.
+**R-SEC.15** - The Agent MAY have factory-default Challenge string(s) in its configuration.

-**R-SEC.14** - A factory-default Challenge string MUST be unique to the Agent.
+**R-SEC.16** - A factory-default Challenge string MUST be unique to the Agent.
 Re-using the same passphrase among multiple Agents is not permitted.

-**R-SEC.15** - A factory-default Challenge string MUST NOT be derivable from information the Agent communicates about itself using any protocol at any layer.
+**R-SEC.17** - A factory-default Challenge string MUST NOT be derivable from information the Agent communicates about itself using any protocol at any layer.

-**R-SEC.16** - The Agent MUST limit the number of tries for the Challenge string to be supplied successfully.
+**R-SEC.18** - The Agent MUST limit the number of tries for the Challenge string to be supplied successfully.

-**R-SEC.17** - The Agent SHOULD have policy to lock out all use of Challenge strings for some time, or indefinitely, if the number of tries limit is exceeded.
+**R-SEC.19** - The Agent SHOULD have policy to lock out all use of Challenge strings for some time, or indefinitely, if the number of tries limit is exceeded.

-### Agent certificates

-**R-SEC.18** - Support for Controller authentication of Agents using certificates signed by an appropriate CA chain is OPTIONAL for both Agents and Controllers.
-When certificates are used to authenticate the Agent to a Controller, the subjectaltName MUST contain either:

-* the URN form of the Agent Endpoint ID with a type uniformResourceIdentifier attribute.
-* the URN form of an Endpoint ID with a type uniformResourceIdentifier attribute, and with wildcards such that all Agent Endpoint IDs covered by the certificate fall within the wildcarded Endpoint ID.

-**R-SEC-19** - If the Agent does not have a CA-issued cetificate, it MUST support use of a self-signed certificate.
-See requirements for Endpoints using [self-signed certificates](#self-signed-certificates).

 ## Theory of operations